mafiakittens/Parlancr/resources/README.md

 # Text Style Transference Resources
+The Parlancr team discovered many incredible examples of research and resources in text style transference and related topics.
+We share some of them here both to promote the works that informed and inspired us and to stimulate further work in text style transference for natural language.
+Enjoy!

 ## Earliest Known Paper on Text Style Transference?
 * Paraphrasing for Style, COLING 2012, [[paper]](http://www.aclweb.org/anthology/C12-1177), [[data]](https://github.com/cocoxu/Shakespeare)